Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 Students take courses in public health, the theory of biostatistics, methods of biostatistics and computing.
 Students finish by doing a capstone project under the direction of a faculty member in the Department of Epidemiology and Biostatistics.

-Graduates of SLU's M.S. in Biostatistics and Health Analytics will be prepared to work as a biostatistician, data scientist or data analyst.
-The number of students in the U.S. who have received master’s degrees in biostatistics has increased by a factor of seven since 2000.
+Graduates of SLU's M.S. in Biostatistics and Health Analytics will be prepared to work as biostatisticians, data scientists or data analysts.
+The number of students in the U.S. who have received master’s degrees in biostatistics has increased by seven since 2000.

-Data scientists, biostatisticians and statisticians are often rated as among the nation's top jobs, measured in terms of salary and job satisfaction.
+Data scientists, biostatisticians and statisticians are often rated as among the nation's top jobs, measured in salary and job satisfaction.

 The College for Public Health and Social Justice offers several ways to help finance graduate education.
 Opportunities include a limited number of merit-based scholarships and graduate research assistantships.
 Awards are made to applicants with the highest combinations of GPAs and test scores who complete their applications by the priority deadlines.